/>

 Colorado Springs has a long and tumultuous history related to the consumption of alcohol, and its current bar scene is reminiscent of its prohibition era past.

-Down the rabbit hole, into an alley, through a haberdashery — these are just a few of the ways into Colorado Springs’ hidden bar scene.
+Down the rabbit hole, into an alley, through a haberdashery — these are just a few of the ways into the Colorado Springs speakeasies and hidden bar scene.

 It’s no coincidence that Colorado Springs is ripe with speakeasies and “hidden” bars.
 The city was once a forerunner in the prohibition of alcohol, with its founder, William J. Palmer, leading the charge.
 There were temperance rallies, bartenders sentenced to jail time, and liquor-lined trap doors filling the walls of downtown estates.

-2. The Rabbit Hole
+1. The Rabbit Hole

 101 North Tejon Street, Colorado Springs, CO 80903